|AT A GLANCE||PRICING||HEADLINE|

 To be fair, we also think Loom & Leaf is a good option for these types of sleepers.
 However, if you really twisted our arm, we’d go with DreamCloud in this department.

 This is a tricky one.
-If you just go by MSRP, Loom & Leaf is technically the more affordable option.
-For example, a queen size L&L bed goes for around $1,300, while DreamCloud goes for around $1,500.
+If you just go by MSRP, both beds are actually similar.
+A queen size L&L bed goes for around $1,500, while DreamCloud goes for around the same.

 However, DreamCloud is much more aggressive when it comes to sales, discounts, and promo codes.
 They’re almost always running some sort of special.
 You can usually expect to take around $200 off MSRP.
 Check the discount box on the right hand side of the screen to see what they’re currently offering.